ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 1. Create and save an UltiSnips snippet that includes the `${VISUAL}` keyword (explained below).
 1. Use Vim to open a file in which you want to trigger the snippet.
 1. Use Vim's visual mode to select some text.
-1. Press the Tab key (or the more generally the key stored in the `g:UltiSnipsExpandTrigger` variable, which is Tab by default).
+1. Press the Tab key (or more generally the key stored in the `g:UltiSnipsExpandTrigger` variable, which is Tab by default).
    The selected text is deleted, stored by UltiSnips in memory, and you are placed into Vim's insert mode.
 1. Type the trigger to expand the previously-written snippet that included the `${VISUAL}` keyword.
    The snippet expands, and the text you had selected in visual mode appears in place of the `${VISUAL}` keyword in the snippet body.